Surya7702-VSS/ROS-MC-Server-Kinova-Mico2-ROS-LLM-Integration./README.md

 - 🔗 ROS MCP Server Repository:
   https://github.com/robotmcp/ros-mcp-server

-The MCP server was used as the interface layer between the Claude LLM and ROS, enabling structured tool-based interaction with the robot system.
+The ROS MCP Server was integrated and adapted to work with the Kinova Mico 2 pick-and-stack pipeline used in this project.

 ## 👤 Author